Progesterone Is Just as Important as Estrogen for Women’s Health

 A regular ovulatory menstrual cycle is the only way to make progesterone.

-Definition: An ovulatory cycle is a menstrual cycle in which your basal body temperatures go up with ovulation and stay up for at least 11 days, indicating a healthy luteal phase.
+Definition: An ovulatory cycle is a menstrual cycle in which ovulation occurs and progesterone is made.

 Article Rating